florianeckerstorfer/florian.ec/source/_articles/2013-05-29-symfony2-gaufrette-s3.md

 ---
 title: Upload files to Amazon S3 with Symfony2 and Gaufrette
 tags: [ aws s3, symfony2, gaufrette, php ]
-summary: |
+---

+{% block summary %}

 Gaufrette, a PHP library, abstracts reading and writing files and allows us to write code independent of the underlying filesystem.
 In this article we want to store photos on Amazon S3 in a way that we can change the filesystem without changing our code.

----
+{% endblock %}

+{% block content %}

 Often it can be a little bit tricky to upload files to a web server and things become even more complicated when you want to store the uploaded files on Amazon S3.
 In this article I am going to explain how you can use Gaufrette to upload photos to S3 from a Symfony2 application.